Connect with us

 The plan, however, triggered a series of criticisms from environmentalists across the world – with some development partners urging Tanzania to shelve the plan and improve road networks on the southern part of Serengeti National Park.

-The Africa Network for Animal Welfare, a Kenyan NGO, later filed a case at the Arusha-based East African Court of Justice (EACJ) seeking to stop the project on the basis that the road would be detrimental to wildlife and ecosystem as a whole.
+The Africa Network for Animal Welfare, a Kenyan NGO, later filed a case at the Arusha-based East African Court of Justice (EACJ) seeking to stop the project on the basis that the road would be detrimental to wildlife and the ecosystem as a whole.

 In 2014, the EACJ blocked the plan to build the road via Serengeti due to environmental concerns, among them disturbance of the annual wildebeest migration.